 When should you visit Naxos

 Like most of the Greek islands, the busiest period is July and August.
-The island is quite large, so it doesn’t feel so crowded as you might feel in some other smaller islands, but still, it can be quite packed on the main Chora town.
+The island is quite large, so it doesn’t feel as crowded as you might feel in some other smaller islands, but still, it can be quite packed in the main Chora town.